If you’ve heard of VPNs but haven’t used one before, you might be wondering if it’s worth looking into using one.

 Pros: Free option available and is one of the best all-around with high-quality apps.

-Cons: One of the most expensive VPNs and has lacked support with no live chat.Surfshark VPN
+Cons: One of the most expensive VPNs and has lacked support with no live chat.Proton VPN